 Standby generators, when used properly, can provide an alternative power source.
 However, they can create electrical shock and fire hazards if improperly connected or incorrectly used.
 Before incorporating any type of back up powers source, whether it is automatic or manual, it is important to understand the safety requirements.

-If You Are Considering Buying a Portable Standby Generator
+Buying a Standby Generator

-Standby generators that are permanently installed into your electrical wiring must have a transfer device to protect your home and the utility system by preventing generator power from flowing back into the utility system.
-You must file a notification of work with ESA to permanently connect a generator to your home’s electrical system.
+Standby generators permanently connected to your electrical wiring must have a transfer device to protect your home and the utility system.
+A transfer device prevents the generator power from flowing back into the utility system.
+You must file a notification of work with ESA to connect a generator permanently to your home’s electrical system.